-Succession is a mode of acquisition by virtue of which the properties, including its rights and obligations, of a person are transmitted upon his death to his heirs, devisees and legatees.
+Succession is a mode of acquisition by virtue of which the properties, including their rights and obligations, of a person (the Testator) are transmitted upon death to his or her heirs, devisees and legatees.
 In Thailand, succession may either be testate or intestate.

-Testate succession occurs when a person dies with a Thai will naming his heirs as well as specifying the distribution of his assets.
-A will is an act whereby a person takes control of the disposition of his assets, subject to legal requirements, which will take effect at the time of his death.
-The will is likewise considered a description of the testator’s assets and his wishes with regards to its distribution.
-A will is drafted primarily for distribution of the testator’s properties at the event of his death.
-The testator may specifically instruct its distribution and designate his inheritance to his heirs, devisees and legatees.
+Testate succession occurs when a person dies with a Thai Will naming their heirs as well as specifying the manner of the distribution of their assets.
+A will is an act whereby a person takes control of the disposition of their assets, subject to legal requirements, which will take effect at the time of their death.
+The will is likewise considered a description of the Testator’s assets and their wishes with regards to the assets’distribution.
+A will is drafted primarily for distribution of the Testator’s properties in the event of their death and allows the Testator to specifically instruct the distribution and designation of assets to heirs, devisees and legatees.

-The Civil and Commercial Code of Thailand provides for the different types of wills may be drafted in the Kingdom.
+The Civil and Commercial Code of Thailand provides for the different types of wills that may be legally executed in the Kingdom.
 A will may be made through the following forms:

 - A will may be made in writing, dated at the time of the making of the will and signed by the testator before at least two witnesses present at the same time who shall then and there sign their names certifying the signature of the testator.